-- The functional level is approximately less than one third of his/her chronological age on a standardized adaptive behaviour scale. - The student may also: - be medically fragile - require assistive technology - have autistic-like, aberrant behaviours - have limited, if any, receptive or expressive language. - The student's level of dependency requires mostly one-to-one and hand-over-hand assistance to perform tasks for ambulation or daily living and functioning. - These students usually require extensive supports and services including one-to-one teacher assistant time, assistance with basic care, and additional therapeutic services. - It is unlikely that the student will acquire basic numeracy and literacy skills.
+- The functional level is approximately less than one third of his/her chronological age on a standardized adaptive behaviour scale. - The student may also: - be medically fragile; - require assistive technology; - have autistic-like, aberrant behaviours; and - have limited, if any, receptive or expressive language. - The student's level of dependency requires mostly one-to-one and hand-over-hand assistance to perform tasks for ambulation or daily living and functioning.